sparshsah/foggy-demo/demo/ml/musings.md

 ## Model

-Second, you define or construct or learn a model of the world.
+Then, you define or construct or learn a model of the world.

 This could be a: